ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab13.md

 1. There is lots of information here.
 Right away you see the *CPU Usage* for the workloads running in Event Streams.

 	* Kafka brokers
 	* Zookeeper
 	* Schema Registry
 	* Elastic Search

 	![](./images/pots/msghub/lab13/image65.png)

 	Right away you see the *CPU Usage* for each workload.
-As expected, the brokers and zookeeper are using the most resources in Event Streams.
+As expected, the Kafka brokers and zookeeper are using the most resources in Event Streams.

 1. Scroll down to see memory usage.
 Again Kafka brokers and zookeeper using the most memory.
 The Memory Quota section shows the limits set for the workloads.